European Bureau for Conservation and Development

 The European Bureau for Conservation and Development (EBCD) is an environmentally focused non governmental organisation (NGO) founded in 1989 and based in Brussels, Belgium.
 EBCD aims to promote sustainable use of natural renewable resources not just in Europe, but worldwide as well.
 The EBCD works closely with the European Union (EU) institutions, tracking EU work on environmental policy, concentrating on fisheries and marine policies.

-EBCD provides, in association with the International Union for Conservation of Nature, the Secretariat of the European Parliament Intergroup: “Climate Change, Biodiversity and Sustainable Development”.
+EBCD provides, in association with the International Union for Conservation of Nature, the Secretariat of the Members of the European Parliament (MEP) Group: “Climate Change, Biodiversity and Sustainable Development”.